Precision Rotary Slitter Knives for Film, Tape & Flexible Packaging Converting

 Technical FAQs

-For shear slitting of flexible films and foils, specify ±0.002mm thickness tolerance and ≤0.02mm T.I.R. runout.
-A 0.005mm error per blade compounds across a 12-knife stack, producing visible slit-width deviation and web tension spikes.
+For shear slitting of flexible films and foils, specify ±0.002 mm thickness tolerance and ≤20.02 mm T.I.R. runout.
+A 0.005 mm error per blade compounds across a 12-knife stack, producing visible slit-width deviation and web tension spikes.
 We grind every blade to these tolerances and verify on a CMM before dispatch.

-02How do I prevent adhesive film transfer and build-up on slitter blade faces?
+03How do I prevent adhesive film transfer and build-up on slitter blade faces?+−

 Adhesive build-up on blade faces increases friction, raises web temperature, and causes material transfer contamination.
 We offer TiN (titanium nitride) and DLC (diamond-like carbon) PVD coatings that reduce surface adhesion by up to 80%, extending clean-running intervals on pressure-sensitive tape and adhesive laminate slitting applications.

-03When should I upgrade from D2 to powder-metallurgy (PM) steel for my slitter?
+04When should I upgrade from D2 to powder-metallurgy (PM) steel for flexible film slitting?+−

-PM steel (ASP23, ASP52) is recommended when slitting battery-grade aluminium or copper electrode foils for EV cells, fiberglass-reinforced packaging, or silica-coated release liners.
-These substrates exceed the abrasion ceiling of D2 within a single production run.
-PM grades deliver uniform carbide distribution and 50–80% longer edge life on highly abrasive substrates.
+PM steel (ASP23, ASP52) is recommended when slitting highly abrasive flexible substrates such as fiberglass-reinforced packaging films, silica-coated release liners, or ceramic-filled barrier films.
+These materials exceed the abrasion ceiling of D2 within a single production run due to hard mineral filler particles.
+PM grades deliver uniform carbide distribution and 50–80% longer edge life on highly abrasive flexible substrates.

-04What surface coating is best for slitting pressure-sensitive adhesive tapes at high speed?
+05What surface coating is best for slitting pressure-sensitive adhesive tapes at high speed?+−

 DLC (diamond-like carbon) PVD coating is the top specification for double-coated foam tape and transfer adhesive slitting.
 It reduces contact angle on the blade face by approximately 35° versus uncoated D2, maintaining consistent slip through 8–12 hour production runs without cleaning stops.
 TiN is effective for single-faced masking tape and lightly adhesive label stock at a lower coating cost.

-05Can Sureay supply matched top and bottom knife pairs verified to a specified shear clearance?
+06Can Sureay supply matched top and bottom knife pairs verified to a specified shear clearance?+−

 Why Choose Sureay